S2E10 – The Mario Belanger Podcast Interview

 In today’s show I interview former Durham Wasps, Basingstoke Beavers, Nottingham Panthers and Telford Tigers goal scoring forward Mario Belanger.

-French Canadian Mario signed for the Durham Wasps as a replacement import in February 1987.
+Durham Wasps signed the French Canadian as a replacement import in February 1987.

-He joined a strong Durham team with imports Kevin Conway and Mike O’Connor plus quality Brits such as Paul Smith, Frankie Killen, Ivor Bennett and both the Johnson and Cooper Brothers.
+The team had the advantage of quality Brits such as Paul Smith, Frankie Killen and both the Johnson and Cooper Brothers.

 We talk of the 1987 Wembley Championship Finals weekend, his hat trick in the 7 – 5 semi final win over the Fife Flyers

 and then of the a 9 – 5 victory, in the championship final against the Murrayfield Racers.

 The following season, after just 19 games, fans favourite Mario, decided to quit the Wasps and return home to Canada.